 Finally, use of GPS increases your safety by the simple fact that you will not get lost as GPS will always easily point you home.
 Consider the cases when your fishing happens throughout several different locations during the day, or situations when severe weather suddenly rolls out, and you lose sight of the landline.
 With GPS, you can always tell how far you are from home, and in which direction you need to move in order to reach it.

-To better understand how to use your fish finder, you should, of course, understand how it works.
-It uses sonar technology that displays underwater objects with the help of sound waves.
-First, the sound wave produced by the fish finder is sent through the water by the transducer.
+- Sound wave produced by the fish finder is sent through the water by the transducer.
 As it penetrates the water deeper and deeper, this sound wave spreads forming a conic shape (usually called a beam).
 Within the range of this beam, any objects encountered by the wave trigger the reflection of the signal back to the transducer.

-After this, transducer calculates the amount of time which has passed between the instances of sending and receiving the bounced back signal.
+- Transducer calculates the amount of time which has passed between the instances of sending and receiving the bounced back signal.
 This allows to measure the distance, which is then shown on the display.
 In case the sound wave does not encounter any obstacles on its way, it will reach the bottom.
 The bottom can be either soft or rocky.
 In case of soft bottom composed mostly from mud and weeds, the signal simply gets absorbed, while a rock bottom will reflect more or less strong signal back tot he transducer.

-In the end, sonar signal reflections are being read by fish finder and end up displayed on the screen.
+- Sonar signal reflections are being read by fish finder and end up displayed on the screen.
 This way, fish finder lets you know about the bottom and everything encountered between it and the transducer location.

 Sonar beam angle is known as the cone angle (measured in degrees), and the wider it is, the more of underwater area will be covered.
 Each fish detector model comes with own cone angle, and there is a big choice of these, especially if you add the fish finder models that are equipped with multi-beam sonar technology for covering an even wider area.